Boppalex/MoonshotProject/documents/functional/functional.md

 ### 1.2 Purpose

-The purpose of the **Avoid Food Waste** application is to minimize household food waste by helping users manage their meal planning, pantry inventory, and shopping intelligently.
+The purpose of the **0waste** application is to minimize household food waste by helping users manage their meal planning, pantry inventory, and shopping intelligently.
 The app empowers individuals to make informed food choices, reduce over-purchasing, and ultimately save money while contributing to environmental sustainability.

 ### 1.3 Scope